Joni Boyd Acuff

 - BA, Photography, The Pennsylvania State University, State College, PA, 2005

-Dr. Joni Boyd Acuff is an Associate Professor of Arts Administration, Education and Policy at OSU.
+Dr. Joni Boyd Acuff (she, her, hers) is an Associate Professor of Art Education at The Ohio State University.
 She serves as graduate studies chair and diversity chair in the Department of Arts Administration, Education and Policy, where her goal has been to recruit, admit and retain students from racially and ethnically diverse backgrounds.
 Acuff teaches undergraduate and graduate students in the art education program, including courses like Critical Analysis of Multicultural Art Education, Social and Cultural Theory in Art and Art Education, Critical Pedagogies of Critical Multiculturalism in Teaching Visual Culture, and Art Education for Children with Special Needs.
-Acuff utilizes frameworks such as critical multiculturalism, critical race theory in art education, and culturally responsive teaching and curriculum development.
+Acuff utilizes frameworks such as critical multiculturalism, critical race theory, Black feminist theory and Afrofuturism to develop pedagogical and curriculum strategies for art education.
 Acuff has art and art education teaching experience in both traditional and non-traditional classrooms.
 She has worked extensively with diverse populations of learners, including students with special needs (cognitive and physical), student who identify as LGBTQ and students from varying racial backgrounds and socioeconomic levels.

 Dr. Joni Boyd Acuff received a BA in Photography and a BS in Art Education (and licensure in teaching art in K-12) from The Pennsylvania State University in 2005.
 In 2007 she obtained a MA in Community Based Art Education from the University of Texas at Austin.
 Her thesis research evaluated education curriculum in museum programs from youth.
 Acuff attended The Ohio State University from 2008-2011 and received a PhD in Art Education.
 The dissertation, titled A Multicultural and Social Reconstructionist Approach to Art Education: A Framework